apicize/lib-rust/README.md

 are saved to a file with the same name as the workbook but with an `.apicize-priv` extension.
 Global parameters are saved to the user's OS configuration directory under `apicize/globals.json`.

-## Executing Tests in a workbook
+## Executing Tests in a Workspace

-Tests are executed via the `Workspace::run` function, which takes a workspace, a list of request IDs to execute, an optional cancellation token, and the instant that testing was started.
+Tests are executed via the `test_runner::run` function, which accepts an Arc to the workspace being tested, an optional list of request IDs to execute (defaults to all), an optional cancellation token, and an Arc to instant that testing was started.

+## JavaScript Testing

+This library leverages [V8](https://v2.dev) to execute tests to validate requests.
+This sandboxed envioronment does not include NodeJS or Browser functionality, primarily to prevent arbitrary test code in a Workbook from doing anything harmful.

+The following variables and functions are available in the testing sandbox:

+* **request**:  A variable containing the submitted HTTP request
+* **response**:  A variable containing the HTTP response
+* **variables**:  A variable containing key-value pairs originally sourced from the assigned Scenario parameter, but can be updated to pass values to subsequent and child requests in a group
+* **assert**:  An exported function of [Chai's Node assertion style](https://www.chaijs.com/api/assert/)
+* **expect** / **should**:  Exported functions of [Chai's BDD assertion style](https://www.chaijs.com/api/bdd/)
+* **jsonpath**:  An exported function of [JSONPath Plus](https://www.npmjs.com/package/jsonpath-plus)
+* **xpath**:  An exported function of [XPath](https://www.npmjs.com/package/xpath)
+* **dom**:  An exported function of [xmldom](https://www.npmjs.com/package/@xmldom/xmldom)

+### Buliding JavaScript Dependencies

+The [build.rs](./build.rs) file triggers a Webpack build of the JavaScript dependencies defined in [./src/static](./src/static/src/index.js).
+Adding new functionality involves adding depdencies to [package.json](./src/static/src/package.json) and then exposing variables/functions in [index.js](./src/static/src/index.js).
+Note that when creating variables that are exposed to the test runner you should *not* use `const`, `var` or `let` to define them.
+Also, you should add tests to [test_runner.rs](./src/test_runner.rs) to ensure any additions are working properly upon rebuild.